NVIDIA-AI-IOT/GreenMachine/README.md

 **Hardware:**

-* Jetson TX2
+* A Jetson TX2
-* CSI Camera (Included in Jetson TX2 Developer Kit)
+* A CSI Camera (Included in Jetson TX2 Developer Kit)
-* 720p Projector (Optional)
+* A 720p Projector (Optional)

 **Software:**

-* JetPack 3.2 (Pre-Flahsed in the Jetson TX2 Developer Kit)
+* A JetPack 3.2 (Pre-Flahsed in the Jetson TX2 Developer Kit)
-* A Host Machine running Ubuntu 16.04 (Only if you DON'T have the developer kit)
+* A Host Machine running Ubuntu 16.04 (Optional, only needed for training)

 ### Setup